jyourstone/jellyfin-smartplaylist-plugin/docs/content/index.md

 ## Overview

-This plugin creates smart playlists that automatically update based on rules you define, such as:
+This plugin creates smart playlists and collections that automatically update based on rules you define, such as:

 - **Unplayed movies** from specific genres
 - **Recently added** series or episodes